 The Rx: Anand recommends doing planks and ab crunches to strengthen your core.
 At other times, "concentrate on sitting up straight and pulling your shoulders back and down when either sitting, standing, or walking," he says.
 This practice can be particularly helpful: "Sit up straight in a chair with your hands on your thighs and your shoulders down.
 Pull your shoulders back and squeeze the shoulder blades together and hold for 5 seconds.
 Repeat this three or four times daily to strengthen those back muscles used for perfect posture."

 You're Commuting on Public Transportation

-The Remedy Rx: No portable plastic bubble necessary here.
+The Rx: No portable plastic bubble necessary here.
 Most colds and flu are caused by transferring germs from your hands to your eyes, nose or mouth.
-So wash your hands or use a generous squirt of hand sanitizer after you exit public transportation.
+So wear a face mask, wash your hands or use a generous squirt of hand sanitizer after you exit public transportation.

 You're Using Antibacterial Hand Soap

 Antibacterial hand soap was once considered a valuable tool in the fight against illnesses like colds and flu.
 Now we know it's a health underminer: The antibacterial chemicals in those soaps are contributing to the rise of antibiotic-resistant bacteria.
 And they're no better at removing germs from your hands than regular, old-fashioned soap.

 The Rx: Replace antibacterial soaps with regular, and wash your hands frequently to prevent the spread of disease-causing germs.